 Cartridge filters use replaceable paper or fabric-like pleated cartridges as their filter medium.
 Cartridges have a large surface volume to catch whatever the water pushes through them.
 Depending on what style you choose, a cartridge filter may have one or more cartridges inside the tank.

 Cartridge filters can trap particles as small as 10-20 microns.

 Maintenance: Individual cartridges must be removed, sprayed and soaked when the pressure gauge reads 10 psi over the normal level.
-With proper maintenance, your cartridges will last 2-3 years.
+They are considered the hardest to maintain, but with proper maintenance, your cartridges will last 2-3 years.

 Often called DE, diatomaceous earth is composed of the skeletons of microscopic sea creatures.
 This filter type is the most complex, but also the most effective.
 Because they can remove such small particles, they say DE filters “polish” the water as it passes through the medium.